Marker-Inc-Korea/AutoRAG/docs/source/data_creation/beta/parse/parse.md

 ## Output Columns

-- texts: Parsed text from the document.
+- `texts`: Parsed text from the document.
-- path: Path of the document.
+- `path`: Path of the document.
-- pages: Number of pages in the document.
+- `pages`: Number of pages in the document.
 Contains page if parsing on a per-page basis, otherwise -1.
     - Modules that parse per page: [ `clova`, `table_hybrid_parse` ]
     - Modules that don't parse on a per-page basis: [ `langchain_parse`, `llama_parse` ]
-- last_modified_datetime: Last modified datetime of the document.
+- `last_modified_datetime`: Last modified datetime of the document.

 #### Supported Parse Modules